lgrozinger/clode/README.markdown

-# Clode - Interface to the GSL ODE solver.
+# CLODE - Interface to the GSL ODE solver.

 ## Usage